Sunday, 23 February 2025

 • Indonesia’s president, Jokowi is looking ahead to his next five years with big plans to support the nation’s digital economy.

-• The new tax breaks will help Indonesia to nurture its next unicorns, as well as increasing into one of Southeast Asia’s largest economy.
+• The new tax breaks will help Indonesia to nurture its next unicorns, as well as increasing investment into one of Southeast Asia’s largest economy.

-• Indonesia’s economy was projected to be worth US$27 billion in 2018, making it the largest in the region and three times the size of second-place Singapore.
+• Indonesia’s internet economy was projected to be worth US$27 billion in 2018, making it the largest in the region and three times the size of second-place Singapore.

 • These four unicorns – ride hailer, Go-Jek, online travel company, Traveloka and net marketplaces, Tokopedia and Bukalapak, have helped the country’s economy grow at around 5% annually over the past half-decade.